imrohit68/gas-utility/README.md

 │── gas_utility/          # Contains settings, URLs, and main configurations
 ```

-## API Documentation
+## Deployment
-The API is fully documented with Swagger and can be accessed here: [API Documentation](https://gas-utility.onrender.com/swagger/)
+The project is deployed and API is fully documented with Swagger and can be accessed here: [API Documentation](https://gas-utility.onrender.com/swagger/)

 ## Test Flow
 ### 1. User Registration